bmeyer99/ai_native_programming_paradigm/memory-bank/project-roadmap.md

 - ✓ Technical specifications for IDE Integration Layer/Gateway
 - ✓ VSCode extension design with visual indicators and hover panel
 - ✓ Adoption strategy with deployment, training, and feedback plans
+- ✓ Development tools design for versioned ANRF and tiered verification

 **In Progress**:
 - → IDE Integration Layer/Gateway implementation